-12 Does your jurisdiction have a legal regime for compulsory purchase or condemnation of real estate?
+Does your jurisdiction have a legal regime for compulsory purchase or condemnation of real estate?
 Do owners, tenants and lenders receive compensation for a compulsory appropriation?

-The right to inviolability of property is a fundamental right in Austria and is thus protected in particular.
+The right to inviolability of property (Recht auf Unverletzlichkeit von Eigentum) is a fundamental right in Austria and is protected in particular.
 This constitutional right also applies to foreigners.